REST API definition

 API hints have been provided in Eximee Designer.

-And hints of possible serviceIds to use at the current moment.
-In case of a problem fetching the current list of serviceIds, the editor continues to operate, but does not provide information about any serviceId.
+And hints for possible serviceIds to use at the current moment.
+If there is a problem retrieving the current list of serviceIds, the editor continues to work, but does not provide information about any serviceId.

 Examples